 Scroll down to the Location Pattern section.
 Click Add and enter the following values.
 Use default values for all remaining fields.

-- IP Address Pattern: An IP address pattern used to identify the location. - Notes: Add a brief description (optional).
+• IP Address Pattern: Add all IP address patterns used to identify the location.
+The test environment included two subnets as shown below.

 Click Commit to save.

 6.4.
 Add Adaptation Module